Strategy for CATAnisha Mukhija

 Strategy for CAT

-The following are some guidelines that will help you with your CAT preparation:
+Guidelines that will help you with your CAT preparation:

-1) Basics: Always begin your preparation from the basics.
+Always begin your preparation from the basics.
 There hasn’t been any CAT Topper who hasn’t had his basics cleared before the exam.

-2) Calculations: Your speed of calculating things will be a huge aid in quant and even more so in Data Interpretation.
+Your speed of calculating things will be a huge aid in quant and even more so in Data Interpretation.
 The faster you are at calculating stuff, the more time you will get to spend on the logical aspects of the DI & Quant questions.

 - Learn the